kubernetes-sigs/krew/docs/PLUGIN_LIFECYCLE.md

 # Plugin Lifecycle

-(This guide is intended for developers of krew.)
+(This guide is intended for developers of Krew.)

 :warning: The instructions below may not be up to date for krew v0.2 and higher.
+It is provided as a reference to learn how Krew works under the covers, but may not be entirely accurate.

 ## Installation